 - Crashes QGIS or corrupts data changed from Yes to No

 It is also true that neither DB Manager of QGIS crash or are blocked/froze.
 Just the very annoying hourglass.

-#5 Updated by Martin HOFFMANN almost 3 years ago
+#5 Updated by Martin HOFFMANN over 5 years ago

 Sorry for the confusion, in fact the hourglass don't prevent manipulating the application and permit for instance to save the current document.